"But you can't have resolution without understanding". 28th February 2022

 Me - "I think that Rogers was psychologically quite tough.
 I'm not so sure that Perls was.
 I think Perls would break down quite a lot.
 Perls was very much about contact, and I understand that, I really appreciate that.
 And I think that Rogers took a lot from Perls and twisted it slightly.
 Perls was writing before Rogers, and if you read the theories ...I'm looking at your quizzical brow!
 It is difficult without being able to show you the references.
 The whole contact with experience"

-He - "Compare with Rogers who saw the little girl in her and treated it with love.
-At one point she is talking about what a very, very difficult relationship she had with her father and always felt that her father disapproved of her, and he says something like 'I think you would be a lovely daughter to have' I mean, there's contact, I mean there's care and inclusion.
-Not poking her with a stick like Perls would do"
+He describes Rogers as seeing the little girl in Gloria and how he treated it with love.
+And how when she was talking about her difficult relationship with her father - how she had always felt that her father disapproved of her, how Rogers says something like 'I think you would be a lovely daughter to have'

 So much I could say; about the lack of contact with me when I've gone into feeling, with how I need honesty and truthfulness.
 This contact thing isn't going to be resolved.